Does Your Pup Have Eerie Dog Senses?

 Therefore, the results in minerals being released and ions freed into the atmosphere.
 Our dogs are most likely hearing this smashing of rocks and smelling the release of minerals and ions prior to an earthquake.
 This could explain dogs sensing or predicting earthquakes.
 They are hearing and smelling it before the actual “shake” that their human parents feel.

-Human parent arrival noted first by dogs hearing
+3. Human parent arrival was noted first by dogs hearing

-Disturbances at home alerted by dog sense of hearing
+4. Disturbances at home alerted by dog’s sense of hearing

 How often has your dog reacted to something outside that you couldn’t see or hear?
-Although, in daylight, you could see paw prints, limbs down, or something else that could’ve made a noise and explained the reaction of your dog.
-Do you know even the mildest dog can detect the slight unusual rumblings outside your home will react?
+However, in daylight, you could see paw prints, limbs down, or something else that could’ve made a noise and explained the reaction of your dog.
+Do you know even the mildest dog can detect the slightly unusual rumblings outside your home and will react?
 How your dog reacts will depend.
-Is it spooky for your dog to bark at something you can’t hear or is it more protective and a reaction to sounds?

 TIP: My little rescue cockapoo dog, Henry, woke me up about a year ago at almost midnight.
 He was standing in the middle of the room and barking very lowly and then listening.
 I didn’t hear a thing.